 WAKR AM 1590 Sunday, 5:00 pm, Monday 12:30 am.
 For online streaming go to http://akronnewsnow.com/ and click Listen Live.

 **Past shows can be seen my Website.**

 V. Lessons from CoachSpeak

 In Coach Tressel's class on COACHING we had the opportunity to hear 13 different coaches speak about coaching.
 Come and be our guest on November 17 at 4pm for the Teleseminar on CoachSpeak.
 I have named the way coaches talk CoachSpeak and the way Tressel talked, TresselSpeak.
 Email, text or call us to get the info to call in on that day or any time after.

 VI.
 Come and Be a Part of Our Community

-December 16 Final Video and You of the Year Happy Hour
+December 1 Video & You at the Happy Hour of 5pm

 "The Electric Impulse" Blog - revised and beautiful!